National symbols of Belarus: National emblem

 The other national symbol that was adopted following a contested 1995 referendum was the national emblem.
 The elements of the emblem include a ribbon in the colours of the national flag, a map of Belarus, wheatears and a red star.
 At the base of the ribbon, it says the country's official name in the Belarusian language.
 The emblem is an allusion to the one used by the Byelorussian SSR, designed by Ivan Dubasov in 1950.
 In the Soviet version, a hammer and sickle replaced the map of Belarus and the ribbon was all red.
 On the left and right ribbons, the Soviet motto Workers of the world, unite! appeared in the Belarusian and Russian languages.

-The national emblem that was used at the time of the BNR and post-Soviet independence was called the Pahonia (the chase).
+The national emblem that was used at the time of the short-lived Belarusian Democratic Republic and post-Soviet independence was called the Pahonia, a variant of the coat of arms of Lithuania.
 On the base of a red shield, an armoured white knight is mounted on a silver horse, with a sword drawn and charging to the left.
 On the shield of the knight, a golden Patriarchal cross is displayed.
-A variant of the Pahonia is used as the coat of arms of Lithuania.